farmOS/farmOS/docs/hosting/updating.md

 **Docker note**: if you are hosting farmOS in Docker, see [Hosting farmOS with Docker] for Docker-specific update instructions.

-1. Backup your code and database!
-Always do this before making big changes.
+1. **Backup your database, code, and files!** Always do this before updating.
 Be ready and able to roll-back in the event that something goes wrong.
 2. Download the new recommended release of farmOS from [https://drupal.org/project/farm]